Frankfurter Judengasse: The reestablishment of the Jewish community

 In 1360 the Emperor again granted the right for a Jewish settlement in Frankfurt.
 The Emperor claimed the right to taxes raised from the newly resettled population.
 The right to half the taxes was then sold to the Archbishop of Mainz, who then sold the rights to Frankfurt.
 An Imperial representative was sent to Frankfurt to collect the taxes and safeguard the rights of the Jews.
 In 1372 the city purchased the office from the Emperor for 6,000 marks.
 This put the control of Jewish taxes back to the city.

-By the end of 14th century, the Jewish community had grown large enough to establish a new synagogue, where the Jews participated in services, conducted business, swore judicial oaths, and heard proclamations from the emperor or the town council.
+By the end of the 14th century, the Jewish community had grown large enough to establish a new synagogue, where the Jews participated in services, conducted business, swore judicial oaths, and heard proclamations from the emperor or the town council.
 Following the service, the rabbi would collect owed taxes and dispense punishments for minor offenses.
 Recent archeological excavations have revealed a 5.6 square meter (60 sq. ft.) area under the synagogue.
 This area was deep enough to reach the underground water level and most likely served as a mikvah, or ritual bath.

 The largest area of Jewish owned property in the city was the cemetery.
 The cemetery had been used since about 1270 and is first mentioned in a purchase document from 1300.
 Until 1333 when Emperor Ludwig the Bavarian expanded the city, the cemetery lay outside the city walls.
 It bordered on some gardens of Saint Bartholomew's Cathedral and was walled very early in its history.
 In 1349, during a Succession Crisis for the Holy Roman Emperor, the city of Frankfurt declared for Günther von Schwarzburg against Charles IV.
 When they expected an attack from Charles, the Jewish Cemetery was fortified with eleven oriel windows.
 Later, in 1388 during a war between Swabia and the Salzburg Archbishop, the cemetery was again fortified.

 The Jewish Code of Residence (German: Judenstättigkeit)

-The term Judenstättigkeit refers to the set of special regulations which defined the rights and restrictions applicable to a Jewish resident from the Middle Ages to the 19th century.Before the slaughter of the Jewish community in 1349, Frankfurt's Jews were listed in its Burgerlisten (German, lit.
+The term Judenstättigkeit refers to the set of special regulations which defined the rights and restrictions applicable to a Jewish resident from the Middle Ages to the 19th century.
+Before the slaughter of the Jewish community in 1349, Frankfurt's Jews were listed in its Burgerlisten (German, lit.
 "Citizens List", a list of people who lived in the city and were granted any rights and privileges due to that city).
 However, the second community, rebuilt in 1360, had a different and lower status.
 Each individual had to individually negotiate an agreement with the town council which included how long they would stay in the city, the amount of tribute they would pay and the regulations they must follow.
 In 1366 Emperor Charles IV instructed his representative Siegfried to prevent Jews from becoming guild masters, from setting their own laws or holding their own courts.
 In 1424 the town council collected all the individual regulations into der Juden stedikeit (the Jewish regulations).
 The regulations were read each year in the synagogue.